Why you can’t stop comparing even if you know it’s bad

 In conclusion

-A habit to compare yourself to others is hard to let go of.
+A habit of comparing yourself to others is hard to let go of.
 Especially in recent years, where social media is right in front of us, and almost impossible to escape from it.

 When we are able to see more and more people living the lives that we dream of, we can develop a sense of envy and that can even lead to depression.